 Should you have a shared bank account for rent and bills?

 Bills should have all the tenants names on them.
-On the day you move into the property, take meter readings for Gas, Electricity, and Water if applicable.
+On the day you move into the property, take meter readings for Gas, Electricity and Water if applicable.
 Make sure you phone the meter readings through and put all your names on the bill.
 On the day you leave the property, take meter readings again and phone them through.
-It is a wise to phone your utility companies 1 month prior to leaving to give them notice that you are leaving – some companies require a notice period to end the contract.
+It is wise to contact your utility companies 1 month prior to leaving to give them notice that you are leaving – some companies require a notice period to end the contract.

-Am I exempt from paying council tax?
+Are you exempt from paying council tax?

 Full-time students are exempt from Council Tax.
 Exemption is granted from the 1st day to the last day of your course.
 You must apply to the Council Tax Office for exemption on an annual basis starting from the 1st day of each academic year.
 Part-time students have to pay Council Tax.

-How do I apply for council tax exemption?
+How to apply for council tax exemption?

 You are only exempt from Council Tax when the Council write to you confirming your exemption.